Heatblur-Simulations/f-4e-manual/src/pilot_cockpit.md

 ![pilot_seat_switch](img/pilot_seat_switch.png)

-The vertical position of the seat can be changed in either direction for about 5cm using this springloaded switch.
+The vertical position of the seat can be changed in either direction for about 5cm using this spring-loaded switch.

 Operation of the motor must be limited to 30 seconds within 10 minutes to prevent it from overheating and breaking.